John Oliver On Sweden, Trump-Putin Moral Equivalency

 “In a nutshell, that is Russia under Vladimir Putin,” Oliver stated.
 “And our president wants to get along better with him.”

 The host compared Trump’s desire to “get along better” with Russia to a desire to be able to walk up to a bear and hug it, with both being desirable, but situations that are “not that easy” to cultivate.
-He stated that Russians “love it” when a U.S. finger is pointed at the Russian president and he just “points it right back,” removing the ability of the United States to claim a “moral high ground.”
+He stated that Russians “love it” when a U.S. finger is pointed at the Russian president and that he just “points it right back,” removing the ability of the United States to claim a “moral high ground.”

 A clip of Putin being asked about “suppressing dissent” shows the Russian president responding “you believe that everything is perfect now from the point of view of democracy?”
 Putin cited the violent demonstrations and police response in Ferguson, Missouri, with regard to the 2014 shooting of Michael Brown, as an example of a failure of U.S. democracy.
 John Oliver described this “moral equivalency” argument as a “key Putin technique.”